roib20/homelab-as-code/debian/README.md

 7. Continue with the installation.
 I will need to choose a password for the default user (for security reasons, a password is not included in the public `preseed.cfg` file).
 8. Assuming the preseed file is correct and the correct drive exists on the system, the rest of the installation should continue automatically with no further input needed.
 9. Once the installation completes succefuly, Debian will automatically reboot.
 If the UEFI boot order is correct, the new Debian installation will automatically boot.
-10. **I** can login into the system for its DHCP IP using my SSH keys.
+10. **I** can login into the system from its DHCP IP using my SSH keys.

 ## Other solutions for automating installs